India

 Foreign nationals working in India are also required to make these payments, unless they come from one of a select group of countries that have bilateral social security agreements with India.

-Leave and Holiday Considerations
+Leave and Holiday Considerations in India

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.